iannwtf-algonauts/algonauts23/README.md

 ## Usage

+### Running the pipeline using notebooks

 For generating output (challenge submission files, variance graphs and correlation results) configure and run the notebook `tf_pipeline.ipynb`

-You need to specify `experiment_name` which is used to create output folders.
+You need to specify the name `experiment` which is used to create output folders.

 You also need to select the proper environment.
 - For running locally, you can pick `jupyter_notebook`
-- You can also run on paperspace or Google Colab with some further configuration
+- You can also run on Paperspace or Google Colab with some further configuration

+In the pipeline notebook you can either choose to load a pretrained model from keras.applications library (eg. VGG16) or choose to load a model from file where a model was trained in one of the training notebooks, such as `train_alexnet_on_coco.ipynb`.
+If loading from a file, the model file should be present, with the same name as the `experiment`.

 ### Running the pipeline on Python